Nick-Triller/accounting/doc/household.md

 See Example #4.

-### Example #6: You want track taxes withheld from your paycheck an expense.
+### Example #6: You want to track taxes withheld from your paycheck an expense.

 ```